Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 ## Make Visualization of Hypothesis Test

-Here we will test for the effect of MPA and depth on the mean `max_n`.
+Here we will test for the effect of MPA and depth on the mean `mean_max_n`.

 ![](Rplot06.png)
 Fig 7.
 Plots of amplification success rate vs. primer concentration.
 Each point is a PCR library and is jittered by 0.025 both vertically and horizontally.
 Fit lines are logistic.